trumandaniels/datavisualizations/AbsenteeStudents/readme.md

 - **Jupyter Notebooks**: For exploratory analysis and documentation.
 - **Render**: For deployment to cloud hosting.

-## The visualization is hosted here:
+## The visualization is hosted here (please be patient, it might take a minute to load because of hosting):
 https://absenteestudentsbystate.onrender.com/

 ## Screenshot of dashboard